caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 Welcome everyone,

-This presentation builds on web we built in the Part 1.
+This presentation builds on what we built in the Part 1.

 This workshop is focused on enhancing our application using Web Components.